Average Penis Size: According to Science

 Unfortunately, no. While there has been some significant scientific research attributed to the reasonings behind penis size variations, the truth of the matter is that – much the way our individual heights vary – the length and girth of our sexual reproductive organs is a mystery, encoded largely in genetics and biology.

-As explained in a verywellhealth.com article, we can thank our parents for the sex chromosomes that factor in to the size of our penis.
+As explained in a verywellhealth.com article, we can thank our parents for the sex chromosomes that factor into the size of our penis.
 The combination of our father’s Y chromosome, containing the ‘male-determining’ or SRY gene, partners up with our mother’s X chromosome, in order to spin the genetic wheel of fortune that results in our penis size.

 It is believed that the wildly unique makeup of the X chromosome is the ultimate decider for who gets a large penis, and explains why a set of genetic male siblings may end up with very different members.